firebrandhq/silverstripe-hail/README.md

 3. Go to SilverStripe admin settings page (/admin/settings/), then on the Hail tab
 4. Copy the Callback URL
 5. Back to the Hail Developer Settings, Click "Add new" in the redirect URI section and paste the Callback URL
-6. You are now ready to authorize your Hail application, go back to the SilverStripe Admin settings and click the "Authorise Silverstripe to Access Hail" button.
+6. You are now ready to authorize your Hail application, go back to the SilverStripe Admin settings and click the "Authorise SilverStripe to Access Hail" button.
-7. After the authorization process is complete, you will be able to select the Hail Organisation(s) you want to fetch content from in the Admin Settings of silverstripe.
+7. After the authorization process is complete, you will be able to select the Hail Organisation(s) you want to fetch content from in the Admin Settings of SilverStripe.
-8. (Optional) You can globally exclude content with specific Public or Private tags in the Admin Settings of Silverstripe
+8. (Optional) You can globally exclude content with specific Public or Private tags in the Admin Settings of SilverStripe
 9. Save your Admin Settings

-You can now either wait for your cron job to fetch the content or force a full fetch from the Hail menu in SilverSripe CMS using the Fetch button (top left in the page).
+You can now either wait for your cron job to fetch the content or force a full fetch from the Hail menu in SilverStripe CMS using the Fetch button (top left in the page).

 ## jQuery and Bootstrap requirements

 We include jQuery 3.3.1 and Bootstrap 4.1 (javascript and css) in our Hail Page and Hail Articles by default.

-If you need to include your own jQuery and/or Bootstrap (If you compiled Bootstrap from source for example), simply block our requirement(s) by adding one or all the following to your PageController init() function:
+If you need to include your own jQuery and/or Bootstrap (If you compiled Bootstrap from source or want to include those globally for example), simply block our requirement(s) by adding one or all the following to your PageController init() function:

 ```php
 protected function init()